amoreo71/freshwater_snail_faecal/README.md

 ## Data and code repository for freshwater snail faecal metagenomics study

-The data required to run the analysis within the R markdown document are found within 'data' folder.
+The data required to run the [analysis] (https://amoreo71.github.io/freshwater_snail_faecal/Snail_faecal.html) in R can be found within the 'data' folder.